MSFX/Panorama/README.txt

 - addMouseWheelZoom(...) / removeMouseWheelZoom(...)
-- For adding MouseWheel Zoom functionality
+- For adding / removing MouseWheel Zoom functionality

 Please view the docs for more information - http://docs.msfx.co.uk/as3/panorama/